noetl/noetl/documentation/docs/reference/dsl/event_sourcing_whitepaper.md

 - `results.<step_or_task_name>`: outputs of tool execution
 - `loop.<loop_name>`: loop control + iteration results

-### 4.2 Step parameters (`with`)
+### 4.2 Step parameters (`args`)
-`with` binds values into the called workbook task or step.
+`args` binds values into the step's tool for rendering.
 - All values are rendered with the current context.
-- Bound values become part of the input contract of the task.
+- Bound values become part of the input contract of the tool.

 Example (from a weather loop pattern):
 ```yaml